renanthera/simc-wiki/Mages.md

 The expression `hot_streak_spells_in_flight` provides the number of spells that are currently in flight (to any target) and are capable of triggering Hot Streak.

+### Kindling
+The expression `expected_kindling_reduction` returns the expected amount of time left until Combustion's cooldown is ready as a fraction of Combustion's cooldown based on the rate that Kindling has been reducing the cooldown.

 ## Mage options

 ### Firestarter and Searing Touch